AmirUCR/Agentic-ALLEGRO/README.md

 1. You are now talking to Claude.
 Ask it to `describe ALLEGRO's parameters`
 1. Once you read what options there are, explain where your input is, and how you want your experiment set up.
 Here's what I did:
     >"my input is under allegro-data/data/input/example_input/ - manifest under allegro-data/data/input/two.csv - experiment is cas9 with NGG and multi = 2 - track e - no offtarget analysis, no scoring"
-1. Sit back and watch the magic happen.
+1. Sit back and watch the magic happen

 https://github.com/user-attachments/assets/ccd6902c-02e1-4d19-b472-672d317ae5db